Anton Christian Bang: Biography

-Bang was born on the island of Dønna in Nordland to Ivar Christian Bang Andersen and Mariane Hansdatter Klæboe.
+Bang was born on the island of Dønna, in Nordland county, to Ivar Christian Bang Andersen and Mariane Hansdatter Klæboe.
 As a youth he was involved in the Lofoten fishing season.
-He attended a teachers' school in Tromsø (1858–1960) and theology studies (1862–1867), and then served in ministries in Gran, in Tromsø, and at Gaustad asylum in Christiania.
+He attended a teachers' school in Tromsø (1858–1960) and theology studies (1862–1867), and then served in ministries in Gran Municipality and Tromsø Municipality, and at the Gaustad asylum in Christiania.
 In 1876 he received the first doctorate in theology at the University of Oslo on the subject Om Kristi Opstandelses historiske Virkelighed (The Historical Reality of Christ's Resurrection).

 Bang was a professor of church history (1885) and Bishop of Oslo (1896–1912).
 As the Bishop of Oslo and with his close ties to the royal house, he represented several national missions, including at the inauguration of the German Redemption Church in Jerusalem in 1898.

 Bang was Minister of Education and Church Affairs from 1893 to 1895, and a member of the Council of State Division in Stockholm in 1895.
 Bang was appointed to the Second cabinet of Emil Stang in 1893.

 As a researcher Bang was very productive and his writings cover a wide field.
 Bang wrote several major works in his career, including a notable biography on Hans Nielsen Hauge.
 The main contribution he made was as a collector of historical information, and he thus made an important contribution to religious folklore research.
 He was considered a conservative, both as a politician and as a theologian.